 "This poses a great demand on the nursing staff," he said, "and the establishment of this special program has been of immeasurable benefit all around in improving the hospital's standards."
+The last speaker of the ternoon was Miss Marc Kipling, a member of graduating class, who on half of her classmates that ed those who had provi the course.

-the future we shall be better equipped to take our positions and carry out our duties with the strength of our acquired knowledge," she said.
+"I know that we all happreciated the course feel more confident that the future we shall be being equipped to take our putions and carry out our duwith the strength of our quired knowledge," she sa

-Miss Kipling extended special thanks to Mrs. Cruikshank, Mrs. Klimczak and the others who had given so m of their time to instruct the class.
+Miss Kipling extended scial thanks to Mrs. Crishank, Mrs. Klimczak and others who had given so most their time to instruct the class.

-"We sincerely hope," she concluded "that their faith us will not be unrewarded
+"We sincerely hope," concluded "that their faith us will not be unrewarded

-Honor Volunteer
+Honor Voluntee

-Mrs. George C. MacLean, a voluntary worker who acted as a chief organizer of the St. Boniface TB survey, was honored by the St. Boniface Council on November 27.
+Mrs. George C. MacLean voluntary worker who ac as a chief organizer of the Boniface TB survey, was h ored by the St. Boniface Co cil on November 27.

-Mrs. MacLean, who alone recruited over 600 women volunteers for the survey, convened instruction groups and arranged distribution of circulars, was presented an honorary citizenship crest pin, a bouquet of carnations and roses, and a cheque.
+Mrs. MacLean, who al recruited over 600 wor volunteers for the survey, ovened instruction groups arranged distribution of culars, was presented an horary citizenship crest pin bouquet of carnations roses, and a cheque.

-Also honored that ever were Alderman Peter Mclall, who served as chairman of the survey, and the city clerk, Maurice Prud'Homme.
-Mr. McKall, who is also a member of the Sanatorium Board, and Mr. Prud'Homme devoted a great deal of time to the survey, thus assuring its great success.
+Also honored that ever were Alderman Peter McH who served as chairman of survey, and the city cle Maurice Prud'Homme.
+McKall, who is also a m ber of the Sanatorium Bo and Mr. Prud'Homme de ed a great deal of time to survey, thus assuring its greatest.